What is Partition Chromatography?

 What are the advantages of chromatography?

-Using chromatography, precise separation, analysis, and purification is possible.
+Using chromatography, precise separation, analysis, and purification are possible.
 It works on a variety of samples including drugs, food particles, plastics, pesticides, samples of air and water, and extracts of tissue.

 To learn more about the different types of Partition Chromatography from the experts, register to BYJU’S now!